The First Time You See the Earth Boil: Rotorua Through Fresh Eyes

 For a similar experience in a different setting, Sydney offers a compelling alternative.

-I've been to volcanic sites before.
+Plenty of volcanic sites earn their fame.
 Yellowstone.
 Iceland.
 Tenerife.
 Rotorua is different because it doesn't separate the geothermal from the human.
 The Maori have lived here for centuries, cooking in hot pools, bathing in warm streams, building their lives around the same thermal energy that tourists pay NZD $40-140 to see.

 The boiling mud in Kuirau Park isn't a tourist attraction.
 It's a fact of geography that locals jog past.
 The hangi isn't a quaint tradition — it's a cooking method that uses the Earth's heat because the Earth's heat is right there.

-The sulfur smell faded from my clothes two days later.
-The memory of the haka in the firelit meeting house hasn't faded at all.
+The sulfur smell fades from your clothes two days later.
+The memory of the haka in the firelit meeting house doesn't fade at all.